ibouchama/cloud-comp-arch-project-team/README.md

 After the API server is healthy, kops validate will stop retrying and report your cluster as ready.

 \
-  If you encounter an error when running the above, try the following set of commands:
+  If you encounter an error when `bash create_cluster.sh`, try the following set of commands:
-- - gcloud auth login
+- gcloud auth login
-- - gcloud auth application-default login
+- gcloud auth application-default login
-- - source env_setup.sh
+- source env_setup.sh
-- - export PROJECT=$(gcloud config get-value project)
+- export PROJECT=$(gcloud config get-value project)
-- - export KOPS_STATE_STORE=gs://cca-eth-2025-group-94-ibouchama/
+- export KOPS_STATE_STORE=gs://cca-eth-2025-group-94-ibouchama/

 Your cluster should now be created.
 Verify with the following command and get the names of the vms: